 In the past the idea that 70 pounds could hunt anywhere in the world was enough to make me not consider shooting an 80 pound model.
 Also, ten years ago 80 pound bows were much less popular and had a reputation for being inaccurate.
 As bows progress the 80 pound bows are becoming an accurate option, here are a few things to consider when buying an eighty pound bow.

 I recently purchased a Hoyt Pro Defiant 34 with a draw weight of 70-80 pounds.
 Because many shops do not carry 80 pound models, I was not able to shoot the bow before I bought it.

 Theory behind Buying an 80 pound bow

-Basically the idea to get an 80 pound bow is that I wanted something with more punch to hunt bigger game like elk in the west.
-The issue with buying a 70 pound bow that shoots as fast as an 80 pound bow is that the 70 pound model likely gave up specifications that made the bow forgiving.
-Most bows that shoot around 350 fps are going to have short brace heights, rougher draw cycles, and deeper valleys.
+Basically the idea to get an 80 pound bow is that I wanted something with more punch to hunt bigger game like elk.
+The issue with buying a 70 pound bow that shoots as fast as an 80 pound bow is that the 70 pound model likely gives up specifications that make the bow forgiving.
+Most 70 pound bows that shoot around 350 fps are going to have short brace heights, rougher draw cycles, and deeper valleys.
 With my 80 pound pro defiant, I still have a 7 inch brace height, 34 inch axle to axle, and a smooth draw cycle.

 I don’t think there is an 80 pound bow that will ever feel like less weight than a 70 pound bow.
 I believe my Hoyt is smoother than my 70 pound Quest, but I still need to exert more energy to pull the bow back.
 It’s just more weight.
 I am not sure how strong you should be to shoot an eighty pound bow, but I can say that I almost never become tired from shooting my 70 pound bow.
 Jared and Max can draw my bow with relative ease as well, if you can pull your 70 pound bow without lifting your front arm or throwing your back out, you can probably shoot an eighty pound bow.